Jönköping International Business School

-The doctoral programmes at JIBS have a rather similar structure even if there are differences.
-On the page below you find information about the programme structure, the division between courses and thesis work, studying abroad etc. Information about the subject specific contents of the different programmes, including the study plans, can be found below the header Subject Areas to the left.
+The five doctoral programmes at Jönköping International Business School have a rather similar structure even if there are differences.
+On the page below you find information about the programme structure, content, division between courses and thesis work, studying abroad etc. Information about the subject specific contents of the different programmes, including the study plans, can be found below the header PhD Programmes to the left.

 Credits in the programmes

-A doctoral degree comprises a total of 240 credit points [120 credits for the licentiate degree, respectively], The division of credits between the doctoral thesis and the doctoral courses vary between our different programmes.
+A PhD degree comprises a total of 240 credit points [120 credits for the licentiate degree, respectively], The division of credits between the doctoral thesis and the doctoral courses vary between our different programmes.

-Course credits Doctoral thesis
+Course creditsDoctoral thesis

-Business Administration 90 150
+Business Administration90 150

 Supervision